oroinc/documentation/commerce/configuration_guide/landing_commerce/index.rst

       <div class="guideline__item">
           <div style="overflow: hidden;margin: 0 auto;width: 100%;height:100%;text-align: left">

-             <p>Learn how to define how open orders should be displayed in the front store.</p>
+             <p>Learn how to define how open orders should be displayed in the storefront.</p>
           </div>
       </div>
       <div class="guideline__item">